tomatohammado/wdi-sample-teach/README.md

 _Prototypical Inheritance_ simply means that objects can pass properties to other objects.

-The Object Prototypes themselves inherit from the `Object Prototype` itself, and the diagram of how properties and methods are passed down from object to object is the _Prototypal Chain_.
+These Object Prototypes themselves inherit from the `Object Prototype` itself, and the diagram of how properties and methods are passed down from object to object is the _Prototypal Chain_.

 If we look for a property or method, Javascript will look at that object, and if it cannot find it then it will go up the Prototype Chain and search for it in the _Constructors_.